OnkarBhattacharya/PortfolioForge/docs/PROJECT_AUDIT.md

 - **Auditor**: Studio AI Agent

 - **Finding (Critical)**: The project was in an un-buildable state due to a severe dependency conflict between `@genkit-ai/next` and the `next` package.
 The `npm install` command failed repeatedly, even after attempting to pin dependencies, clear caches, and remove the lockfile.
 The root cause was an incompatibility where a `genkit` package update required a newer version of Next.js than was installed.
 - **Recommendation**: Resolve the direct package incompatibility.
 Instead of attempting workarounds, the correct solution was to upgrade both the `@genkit-ai/*` packages and the `next` package to versions that are explicitly compatible with each other.
-This ensures a stable and predictable build environment.
 - **Status**: **Resolved**.

 ## 7. Dynamic AI Model Configuration Audit